alexneufeld/FreeCAD_PartsToolbox/README.md

 Parts are provided as `.FCStd` files.
 We use FreeCAD's existing ability to create parametric objects to our advantage.
-The user facing command provided by this toolbox just copy The correct document objects from files in the `ObjModels` directory the active document.
+The user facing command provided by this toolbox just copies document objects from files in the `ObjModels` directory to the active document.
 This approach has the advantage that no python code is required to add a new part to the library, which allows for faster growth of the toolbox.